 SEO work starts with clarity.
 You get an audit and a priority list.
-Then we improve structure, tighten internal links, and publish content aimed at real searches.
+Then we fix what blocks growth and publish content aimed at real searches.

 What an SEO audit covers